 I think I’d already known for quite some time that I wanted to be my own boss, but the ‘Work Life Discovery’ workshop taught me why I want to govern my own life and why it’s been so hard for me to verbalise that.
 I now feel in a position to take much more positive and proactive steps towards building on my ideas, and I have Women to Work to thank for that.

-Find out more about our next Work Life Discovery Workshop on 10th December by clicking here.
+Find out more about our next Work Life Discovery Workshops by clicking here.